wanghaisheng/thumbnail-genius/README.md

 heading text:
 subheading
 extra

-and bg image path, if there is no bg image ,it will randomly choose from bg image folder
+it will randomly choose from bg image folder